emu-russia/breaks/BreakingNESWiki_DeepL/PPU/regs.md

 The circuit is engaged in selecting a register operation.
 The input is:
 - RS0-2 (CPU interface input pads): PPU register index (0-7)
-- /RD, /WR (derived by R/W decoder): Type of operation (read or write)
+- R/W: Type of operation (read or write)

 The output of the circuit produces many control lines which activate a read or write operation for the corresponding register (e.g. `/R7` - means "Read register $2007")